cucumber/common/HACKING.md

 ### Local Testing / Development checks

 Cucumber runs with a highly coupled system of tests.
-Because cucumber is a mono-repo, testing these is best done in a docker container, due to needing a large amount of pre-requisites and often setting them up can be tricky.
+Because cucumber is a mono-repo, testing these is best done in a docker container, due to needing a large amount of pre-requisites.
+The setting up of these often can be a tricky task, so we use Docker to help us with this.

 To start with, we need to ensure we have Docker installed.
-This is usually fairly easy, and a comprehensive set of setup instructions are available [HERE](https://docs.docker.com/install/) for most OS'
+This is fairly straightforward, and a comprehensive set of setup instructions are available on the official docker site [HERE](https://docs.docker.com/install/) for most OS'

 Once docker is installed, we then need to grab a copy of the official cucumber image.
 This should only need to be done once and will likely take 5-10 minutes.